Moddable-OpenSource/moddable/documentation/xs/XS in C.md

 In accordance with the ECMAScript specifications, the XS runtime implements only generic features that all scripts can use.
 An application defines the specific features that its own scripts can use through C callbacks.
 An application that uses the XS runtime is a host in ECMAScript terminology.

 XS in C provides macros to access properties of objects.
 XS provides two functionally equivalent variations of many of the macros.
 The macros prefixed with `xs` alone are somewhat more convenient to work with but generate larger binary code whereas the macros prefixed with `xsmc` generate smaller binary code at the expense of being more difficult to use.
-Including the `xsmc.h` header file makes the `xsmc` versions of some operations available.
+Including the `xsmc.h` header file makes the `xs` versions of some operations available.

 ## Table of Contents